Last Updated on January 30, 2025

-Osteoporosis is defined as a systemic skeletal disease characterized by low bone mass and micro-architectural deterioration of bone tissue, with a consequent increase in bone fragility and susceptibility to fractures.
+Osteoporosis is a systemic skeletal disease characterized by low bone mass and micro-architectural deterioration of bone tissue, consequent increase in bone fragility and susceptibility to fractures.

 Fractures are the hallmark of osteoporosis.
-The risk of fracture in osteoporosis is determined by the risk of fall, the force of impact and the strength of bone.
+The risk of fracture in osteoporosis is determined by the risk of fall, the force of impact, and the strength of the bone.
 Reduced bone mineral density is an important component of fracture risk in osteoporosis.

 - Radiography